Inspiring, nurturing and empowering young people with a vision impairment.

 • 15:00 – 15:30 – Close and depart

-Can be invoiced to your organisation
+Can be invoiced to local authorities or paid directly

 Photo of a student making jam